TUDelft-PRIME-Books/Linear-Algebra/Chapter6/ComplexEigenvalues.md

 ## Complex diagonalisability

-Let us first generalize the definition:
+Let us first generalise the definition:

 ::::::{prf:definition}
-:label: Dfn:Eigenvalues:ComplexDiagonalizability
+:label: Dfn:Eigenvalues:ComplexDiagonalisability

 A matrix is $A$ is called **complex diagonalisable** if it can be written in the form